sumhungyee/telegram_ai_gptq/README.md

-# telegram_ai
+# telegram_aid
 A telegram bot run on a large language model.
+This can run locally on your computer, without the use of any API.
 This is a very new project and I'm happy to get some feedback.
+> **Note**
+> To run a large language model, users will need a Nvidia GPU.
+>

+> **Warning**
+> The provided model (Wizard-Vicuna-13B) is **UNCENSORED**.
+Users are warned that they are responsible for their prompts and all generated texts produced by the bot.
+>
 ### Sample Image 1
 ![image](https://github.com/sumhungyee/telegram_ai/assets/113227987/fb7f9124-27db-48ba-8a09-f25ac794236e)